51 Worked Examples: Fluid Flows

 noting that

-of 9 cm.
-Assuming an ideal incompressible fluid flow, calculate the flow velocities at the pipe’s inlet and outlet, i.e.,
+A gas of density 1.7 kg/m flows through a pipe with a volume flow rate of 0.12 m/s.
+The pipe has an inlet section diameter of of 21 cm and an outlet section diameter of 9 cm.
+Assuming an ideal incompressible fluid flow, calculate the flow velocities at the pipe’s inlet and outlet, i.e., and , respectively.

-or because the flow is assumed incompressible, then just
+Or because the flow is assumed incompressible, then just

 We see that